Jet Ski Horsepower Specs vs. Sea-Doo vs. WaveRunner 2023

 Think again.

 Yamaha’s best watercraft performance model is a top pick for racers and tuners.
-But how can this be when their engine is so much lower than the finest Kawasaki?
+But how can this be when their engine is so much lower than the finest Kawasaki or Sea-Doo?

 The Japanese manufacturer’s 4-cylinder, 4-stroke, supercharged 1,812 ccm SVHO engine has a hidden benefit: it’s highly receptive to modification.
 According to Kevin Shaw: